SemiQuant/hissPCR/README.md

 >  --template "ttgaccgatgaccccggttcaggcttcaccacagtgtggaacgcggtcgtctccgaacttaacggcgaccctaaggttgacgacggacccagcagtgatgctaatctcagcgctccgctgacccctcagcaaagggcttggctcaatctcgtccagccattgaccatcgtcgaggggtttgctctgttatccgtgccgagcagctttgtccaaaacgaaatcgagcgccatctgcgggccccgattaccgacgctctcagccgccgactcggacatcagatccaactcggggtccgcatcgctccgccggcgaccgacgaagccgacgacactaccgtgccgccttccgaaaatcctgctaccacatcgccagacaccacaaccgacaacgacgagattgatgacagcgctgcggcacggggcgataaccagcacagttggccaagttacttcaccgagcgcccgcacaataccgattccgctaccgctggcgtaaccagccttaaccgtcgctacacctttgatacgttcgttatcggcgcctccaaccggttcgcgcacgccgccgccttggcgatcgcagaagcacccgcccgcgcttacaaccccctgttcatctggggcgagtccggtctcggcaagacacacctgctacacgcggcaggcaactatgcccaacggttgttcccgggaatgcgggtcaaatatgtctccaccgaggaattcaccaacgacttcattaactcgctccgcgatgaccgcaaggtcgcattcaaacgcagctaccgcgacgtagacgtgctgttggtcgacgacatccaattcattgaaggcaaagagggtattcaagaggagttcttccacaccttcaacaccttgcacaatgccaacaagcaaatcgtcatctcatctgaccgcccacccaagcagctcgccaccctcgaggaccggctgagaacccgctttgagtgggggctgatcactgacgtacaaccacccgagctggagacccgcatcgccatcttgcgcaagaaagcacagatggaacggctcgcggtccccgacgatgtcctcgaactcatcgccagcagtatcgaacgcaatatccgtgaactcgagggcgcgctgatccgggtcaccgcgttcgcctcattgaacaaaacaccaatcgacaaagcgctggccgagattgtgcttcgcgatctgatcgccgacgccaacaccatgcaaatcagcgcggcgacgatcatggctgccaccgccgaatacttcgacactaccgtcgaagagcttcgcgggcccggcaagacccgagcactggcccagtcacgacagattgcgatgtacctgtgtcgtgagctcaccgatctttcgttgcccaaaatcggccaagcgttcggccgtgatcacacaaccgtcatgtacgcccaacgcaagatcctgtccgagatggccgagcgccgtgaggtctttgatcacgtcaaagaactcaccactcgcatccgtcagcgctccaagcgctag"

-To confirm the harpin formation at the desired anneling temprature, the following toold can be used insted of the `--calc_hairpin` flag, using the input primers and tails 'AATGATACGGCGACCACCGAGATCTACAC[i5 index]GACTGGAGTTCAGACGTGTGCTCTTCCGATCT - gene specific primers and insert - AGATCGGAAGAGCACACGTCTGAACTCCAGTC[i5 index]GTGTAGATCTCGGTGGTCGCCGTATCATT'
+To confirm the harpin formation at the desired anneling temprature, the following tools can be used insted of the `--calc_hairpin` flag, using the input primers and tails 'AATGATACGGCGACCACCGAGATCTACAC[i5 index]GACTGGAGTTCAGACGTGTGCTCTTCCGATCT - gene specific primers and insert - AGATCGGAAGAGCACACGTCTGAACTCCAGTC[i5 index]GTGTAGATCTCGGTGGTCGCCGTATCATT'

 - [NuPack](https://www.nupack.org/analysis/input)
 - [DINAmelt](http://www.unafold.org/Dinamelt/applications/quickfold.php)